soumyadeeptadas/EtherHeal/README.md

 <br/>

 If donor has not been matched with any recipient:-
+- It doesnt show the hospital and recipeint details as its not matched yet.

 <br/>

 If donor has been matched with any recipient:-
+- It shows the hospital and recipeint details of the matched recipient.

 <br/>